R/TP-CTS.R

 The chemical formulae which were not calculated are verified and normalized.
 This process may be time

-Neutral masses are calculated for missing values (prefCalcChemProps=FALSE
+Neutral masses are calculated for missing values (prefCalcChemProps=FALSE) or whenever possible

 Note that calculation of formulae for molecules that are isotopically labelled is currently only supported for deuterium (2H) elements.